netb258/imgur-dedup/README.md

 # imgur-dedup
 This program goes through an imgur album and finds all duplicate images.

+The results are saved in an HTML report.

 Perceptual hashing is used to compare the images.

 # Prerequisites